Policy 3231PStudent Records

 Large Scale Destruction of Student Records

-After exercising care in accordance with that contained in the previous section (Disposition of Student Records), the senior custodian shall submit the records for destruction.
-A summary sheet shall be completed and retained in the district office.
-The sheet shall indicate: “As of this date, I have determined that the following records may be destroyed in accordance with district and state requirements and have submitted them for destruction.”
-The summary sheet shall be dated and signed by the senior custodian.
+After exercising care in accordance with that contained in the previous section (Disposition of Student Records), the senior custodian will bundle all records for destruction.
+Each bundle will be plainly marked and documented.
+A summary sheet will be completed and sent to the district office.
+The sheet will indicate: “As of this date, I have determined that the following records may be destroyed in accordance with district and state requirements and have submitted them for destruction.”
+The summary sheet will be dated and signed by the senior custodian.

 Electronic records (including email and web content) created and received by the district in the transaction of public business are public records for the purposes of RCW 40.14 and will be managed consistent with all of the laws and regulations governing the retention disclosure, destruction and archiving of public records.
 The district will manage electronic records according to the same provisions as paper documents as set forth in the records retention schedules.
 Electronic records will be retained in electronic format and remain usable, searchable, retrievable and authentic for the length of the designated retention period.
 The district will retain electronic records designated as archival in the original format along with the hardware and software required to read the data, unless the data has been successfully migrated to a new system.
 (The district will retain records in compliance with the General Records Retention Schedule for School Districts and Educational Service Districts in Washington State found at: www.sos.wa.gov/archives/recordsretentionschedules.aspx.)